Forces of the Abyss - Tactica Demonica

 Unholy Shield

 A bit of a dud, unfortunately.
-Improving resilience to shooting is already a niche order, but with 5+ to succeed you can’t even rely on it to work when you want it to.
-Useful if you’re facing a lot of shooting, but not something to build an army around.
+Improving resilience to shooting for Upper Circle units is already a niche order, but with 5+ to succeed you can’t even rely on it to work when you want it to.
+Useful if you’re facing a lot of shooting, especially for protecting the more obvious targets, like Tortured Souls or a Chroneas.
+But it’s not something to build an army around.

 Core and Auxiliary